Selling Inherited Property in Illinois

 - Obtain Letters of Office authorizing the executor to sell

-- Draft or review the real estate sale contract
+- Draft/review the real estate sale contract

-- Handle creditor claims that affect proceeds from the sale
+- Handle creditor claims affecting sale proceeds

-- Advise on tax filings required after the sale
+- Advise on required post-sale tax filings

 Need a Probate Attorney for an Inherited Property?